Bridging the Divide: Research Survey | Inclusive Leadership Lab

 Study led by practitioners who have lived this work

-This research is grounded in decades of direct experience inside special education and general education leadership — not observation from the outside.
+This research is grounded in decades of direct experience inside special education and general education leadership, not looking in from the outside.

 Principal Investigator